 Russian accused of blackmailing ex-governor: Lift gag order

-Svetlana Zakharova filed papers in Manhattan state Supreme Court seeking to lift the gag order imposed as part of her prosecution, the New York Post reported on Thursday.
+The New York Post reports Svetlana Zakharova filed papers in Manhattan state Supreme Court seeking to lift the gag order imposed as part of her prosecution.

-Zakharova eventually pleaded guilty to a misdemeanor charge of trying to steal from Nippes.
+She later was arrested and charged with forgery and grand larceny.
+She eventually pleaded guilty to a misdemeanor charge of trying to steal from another man.